nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

-**Use case: Sort the list**
+**Use case: Filter the list**

 **MSS**

 1. StaffConnect shows a list of persons
-2. User requests to sort the list by a specific attribute
+2. User requests to filter the list by a specific attribute
 3. StaffConnect shows a sorted list of persons

    Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 2a.
 The list is empty.